"A pianist of powerful physical and imaginative muscle."

 In addition to the traditional concert stage, Tanya is passionate about inspiring new generations of musicians and music lovers in diverse settings, dedicated to community engagement, education, and activism through art.
 Projects have included collaborations with the National Alliance on Mental Illness in programs featuring composers with mental illnesses, highlighting the stigma around mental health issues; founding an interactive performance series for patients at the New York State Psychiatric Institute; an installation with the artist Fran Bull for the exhibit In Flanders Fields: A Meditation on War; and a multidisciplinary collaboration combining Haydn’s Seven Last Words of Our Savior on the Cross with final statements from executed death row inmates.
 For her work, Tanya was awarded the Pro Musicis International Award, McGraw-Hill Robert Sherman Award for Music Education and Community Outreach, Salon de Virtuosi Career Grant, and the Washington Award, and she has held Artist-in-Residencies at Guild Hall and 23Arts.

 Tanya completed her Bachelor’s and Master’s degrees at the Royal Academy of Music in London, originally studying both piano and viola.
 She received the prize for the best final recital for all six years of study and received a DipRAM, the highest performance award given by the Royal Academy of Music.
-Tanya attended The Juilliard School as the only candidate accepted for the prestigious Artist Diploma, an extraordinarily selective post-graduate residency program, then received her Doctorate from The Graduate Center, City University of New York.
-She is currently an Assistant Professor at Boston University, and previously was the Martin Endowed Chair of Piano and Professor of Practice at Indiana University South Bend.
+Tanya was the only candidate accepted for the prestigious Artist Diploma at The Juilliard School and received a Doctor of Musical Arts from The Graduate Center, City University of New York.

 Please contact email@example.com before making any alterations or cuts.